 Earning a living on the road proved difficult, however, and in 1909 Handy settled in Memphis.
 There he organized a band that performed on Beale Street.
 It was here that Handy wrote his first song “Mr. Crump,” as a campaign tune for mayoral candidate and later political boss E.H.
 Crump.
 The song, which Handy renamed “Memphis Blues,” became nationally popular.
 In 1912, “Memphis Blues” made history when it became the first commercially published blues song.

 W.C.
 Handy started Handy Brothers Music Company and produced his next hit song, “St. Louis Blues.”
 Other successful songs followed, including “Yellow Dog Blues” in 1914 and “Beale Street Blues,” in 1916.

-In 1918 Handy moved his business to New York where he realized continued success when he wrote “Aunt Hagar’s Blues.”
+In 1918, Handy moved his business to New York where he realized continued success when he wrote “Aunt Hagar’s Blues.”
 He worked steadily through the 1920s and 1930s promoting blues to mainstream audiences.
-In 1928 Handy became the first artist to perform the blues in New York City’s Carnegie Hall.
-One year later his “St. Louis Blues” became the basis for a Hollywood movie by the same name.
+In 1928, Handy became the first artist to perform the blues in New York City’s Carnegie Hall.
+One year later, his “St. Louis Blues” became the basis for a Hollywood film by the same name.

 William Christopher Handy died from pneumonia on March 29, 1958.
 His hometown, Florence, Alabama, hosts a music festival every year in his honor.
 His original house is now a museum and tourist attraction.